 - Apply within 14 days.
 Company employees join through HR; others enroll at the city or ward office.

-- Carry your card.
-Forgetting it means paying in full first and claiming a refund later.
+- Carry it.
+Without it you pay in full first and claim a refund later.

 - Bring some cash.
 Many clinics still prefer cash at checkout.